kasirgalabs/ERIC/README.md

 --elf2encryptedhex=" --enckeyall=00000000000000000000000000000000 --b_p_lw=10100100101000000000001000000100 "
 ```

-As seen above, `clangport` compiler driver compiles `example.c` code to `example.o` object code, then drives `elf2encryptedhex` obfuscator with the given encryption options and gives encrypted .hex code.
+As seen above, `kasirga` compiler driver compiles `example.c` code to `example.o` object code, then drives `elf2encryptedhex` obfuscator with the given encryption options and gives encrypted .hex code.
 This will **not** encrypt all instructions because there is no `1` in the given `--enckeyall` bits but will encrypt `lw` instructions in the compiled program with the given key.

 To illustrate more, this encryption will be performed (for each corresponding instruction in the compiled program):